vanceelliott/Programming-Languages/Chivalry/README.md

     - These trolls play tricks on innocent knights, something an honest warrior will not partake in.
     - These pranks range in severity from a program crashing to stealing a squires item.
     - Don't use them.
-    - But if you want to deal in the dark arts, utter this despicable sequence `Mischievous trolls play`.
+    - But if you want to deal in the dark arts, utter this despicable sequence `mischievous trolls play`.
     - Don't use them.

 ##Diviner Artifacts